fragilehm/AyimKana/SOS/Pods/KRProgressHUD/README.md

 I'm seeking bug reports and feature requests.

 ## Release Note
-+ 3.1.0 :
++ 3.2.0 :
-  - Available at CocoaPods and Carthage with Xcode9 and Swift4.
+  - Can now customize mask color.

-+ 3.0.0 :
+  - Fixed bug of HUD layout when the screen orientation changes.

-  - [ADD] Set styles with method chaining.
++ 3.1.2 :
-  - [ADD] Show HUD on VC.
+  - Fixed bug of custom small image.

 ## License
 KRProgressHUD is available under the MIT license.